Star Wars Rise of Resistance at Disneyland Strategy Guide

 There are a few dead zones in Disneyland; most notably deep in Tomorrowland, Star Wars: Galaxy’s Edge, and parts of Adventureland.
 Also, several queues (Indiana Jones Adventure, Soarin, and Space Mountain are the biggest offenders).

-We’d also avoid being around too many people when attempting to join the virtual queue.
+We’d also avoid being around too many people when attempting to join.
 Service can become spotty in front of Sleeping Beauty Castle when that area is congested.

 Which day(s) of the week are the best and worst for doing Star Wars: Rise of the Resistance?

-Can we leave Disneyland once joining the virtual queue?
+Can we leave Disneyland once joining the queue?

 You could walk over to Disney California Adventure, or even drive to Los Angeles or Laguna Beach while waiting for your boarding group.
 (We’ve done all three!)